Absentees are not issued through this office. The following is provided for your information only.

 consecutive days before the election.
 The elector must also be registered.

 YOU MUST MAKE A REQUEST IN WRITING TO OBTAIN AN ABSENTEE BALLOT.

 To receive an absentee ballot:

-the municipality where you wish to vote, the address where the absentee ballot should be sent,
+where you wish to vote, the address where the absentee ballot should be sent, if different, and

-if different, and your signature.
-REMEMBER you must be registered at the address you are
+your signature.
+REMEMBER you must be registered at the address you are requesting the absentee

 Special absentee voting application provisions apply to electors who are indefinitely